Zero-cycles on varieties over p-adic fields and Brauer groups: Proof of Theorem

 \subsection{Proof of Theorem \ref{cor0-3}\,(1)}

 Let be the Brauer-Manin pairing \eqref{eq01} in the introduction, and let $\omega$ be an element of $\Br(\gfiber)$ with $\langle c,\omega \rangle=0$ for any $c \in \CH_0(\gfiber)$.
 It suffices to show that $\omega$ belongs to $\Br(\cX)$.
 Indeed, $\omega$ is $0$-unramified in the sense of Definition \ref{def:ur}\,(2), and the assertion follows from Corollary \ref{cor:key}, where we have assumed the purity of Brauer groups for $\cX$.
-This completes the proof.